Dargon789/telegram-metamask-react-boilerplate/README.md

 A demo that demonstrates how to build a telegram bot and webapp, which uses [Metamask](https://metamask.io) with React.

+Though this is meant to be a telegram bot, you can access the webapp directly at https://telegram-metamask-react-boilerplate.pages.dev/

 ## Quickstart

 Copy `.env.example` to `.env` and fill with your project information.
 To test things out, you can use the pre-provided keys in the `.env.example` file: